Lisbon: Public transportation statistics

-The average amount of time people spend commuting with public transit in Lisbon, for example to and from work, on a weekday is 59 min.
-11.5% of public transit riders, ride for more than 2 hours every day.
-The average amount of time people wait at a stop or station for public transit is 14 min, while 23.1% of riders wait for over 20 minutes on average every day.
+The average amount of time people spend commuting with public transit in Lisbon on a weekday is 59 minutes.
+11.5% of public transit riders ride for more than 2 hours every day.
+The average amount of time spent waiting at a stop or station for public transit is 14 min, while 23.1% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 6 km, while 10% travel for over 12 km in a single direction.